RahimMirani/React-Context-TODO/README.md

 ## React Context API Project with Local storage

 Full React context api project that stores items added into the list in the local storage along with all the functionalities of a todo application.
+Stores all the added item in local storage